sdmalek44/little-shop-redux/README.md

 * Category with most expensive item.
 * Category with least expensive item.

 ### Iteration 9

 Create a merchants dashboard route.
 When you visit `/merchants-dashboard` users should be shown a page with the following information:

-* Merchant with the most items and that items information.
+* Merchant with the most items and that merchants information.
-* Merchant with the highest priced item and that items information.
+* Merchant with the highest priced item and that merchants information.
 * Breakdown of each merchant with total number of items and total price for all items.

 ## Extensions